 Summer Glass Arts Programs

 Our Summer Glass Arts Programs are open to students in middle school and high school.
 This is a great opportunity for students who are unable to participate in our Daytime or After-School programs.
 Additionally, a number of spaces in this program are held for students from community organizations that serve homeless and at-risk children and families.
 As with all our programs, we work to support students’ overall development and we want to make sure we are serving those most in-need of positive interventions and activities that advance the discovery of their innate creativity and hone their decision-making and team-building skills.
-Applications for our 2017 Summer Programs are now available!
+Applications for our 2018 Summer Programs will be available beginning May 1st.

 Team Production is our intensive program for youth, ages 14-20, who have been identified in our other programs as advanced students.
 Team Production students participate Monday through Friday evenings during the school year.
 Students create glass art for commissions – such as the Governor’s Arts and Heritage Awards and Tacoma City of Destiny Awards – and for sale in our gallery and at Hilltop Artists events.
 Team Production students become Hilltop Artists ambassadors by helping run our glass sales, helping host our annual luncheon, and representing the organization at community events.
 All Production students are required to create a high school or post education plan for which our Outreach Manager provides resources and support.
 Team Production students also engage in service-learning projects, such as cleaning the neighborhood.
 We engage these youth in challenging creative work while ensuring they are able to stay in school and graduate, and are connected to needed services, like housing, medical, and job search assistance.